adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Moose](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/14991113_10207819314301025_4987253773706500233_o.jpg)

-As we headed through Yellowstone, we passed by the famous Old Faithful Geiser and ended up staying in the heart of the park with [Clay](http://www.clayshow.org/), a park ranger we found on Warm Showers.
+As we headed through Yellowstone, we passed by the famous Old Faithful Geyser and ended up staying in the heart of the park with [Clay](http://www.clayshow.org/), a park ranger we found on Warm Showers.
 This guy is impressive!
-In addition to being a park ranger, he is a travelling circus on bicycle and a skilled photographer.
+In addition to being a park ranger, he is a traveling circus on bicycle and a skilled photographer.
 I managed to find a great photo of his bike on his website.

 ![Bike set up](http://www.clayshow.org/koken/storage/cache/images/000/445/untitled-HDR,medium_large.2x.1478358760.jpg)